DRiKE/resolvloser/README.md

 structure of the original file is preserved.
 A header is added so you know something might have changed, and at which date/time.

+## Pre-compiled binary

+If you don't want to build yourself, there is a (x64) binary available on the releases page.
+It might not be complete up to date with HEAD.

 ## Build

 It's rust, so get your toolchain up and running with either